fermyon/developer/content/spin/v3/contributing-docs.md

 $ git config user.email "youremail@somemail.com"
 ```

-More information can be found at this GitHub documentation page called [signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
+You must also set up a GPG verification key on your GitHub account, and add this to your Git settings.
+For more information about setting up a GPG verification key, see GitHub's documentation about [adding a GPG key to your GitHub account](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account) and [telling your Git client about your GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key).

-Type the following commit command to ensure that you sign off (--signoff), sign the data (-S) - recommended, and also leave a short message (-m):
+With all this set up, type the following commit command, which both _signs off_ (--signoff) and _cryptographically signs_ the data (-S), and leaves a short commit message (-m):

 <!-- @selectiveCpy -->